North Central Airlines Flight 458: Flight history

 Flight 458 was a regularly scheduled flight that originated in Minneapolis, Minnesota, and stopped at Wausau, Green Bay, Manitowoc and Milwaukee, Wisconsin before terminating at O'Hare International Airport in Chicago, Illinois.
 On December 27, 1968, the flight left Minneapolis on schedule at 4:15 p.m.
 Central Standard Time, and made its intermediate stops without incident.
 However, delays caused by weather and baggage handling meant that by the time the plane departed General Mitchell International Airport in Milwaukee at 7:48 p.m.
 CST for the final leg of its flight to Chicago, it was running 62 minutes behind schedule.

 At 8:14 p.m.
 CST, the aircraft began its approach to O'Hare, which had a 200 ft ceiling with light rain and fog, and runway visibility varying from 2800 to 4500 ft.
 The plane made a normal approach, and at 8:20 p.m.
 CST, it was cleared to land on Runway 14R.
 The flight crew acknowledged the clearance message; it was the last communication with Flight 458.

 The approach continued normally until about 4500 ft from the threshold of the runway, when from an altitude of about 210 ft, the CV-580 began a sustained climb for 11 seconds, after which the captain initiated a go-around procedure.
 However, the aircraft instead continued to climb; witnesses reported that the engines were running at a high throttle setting and that the aircraft rolled left and right two or three times during this time period.
 Flight 458 lost speed until it stalled 13 seconds after the initiation of the go-around.
 The aircraft entered a steep left bank, and its left wing struck the ground about 100 ft from a hangar located 1,600 ft to the left of the runway.
 At 8:22:23 p.m.
 CST, the plane, now nearly inverted, struck the main door of the hangar with its left wing and crashed into the hangar bay.

 Aircraft

 The aircraft involved was a Convair CV-580 (registration N2045), c/n 369, which Convair had completed as a CV-440 Metropolitan on October 8, 1956.
 It was converted to a standard CV-580 in July 1968.
 As a CV-580, it entered service with North Central Airlines on August 9, 1968.
-The crash damaged the aircraft beyond repair.
+The crash destroyed the aircraft.